 2.Nomination for Election: Procedure and Criteria

+Nominations for elections are called in accordance with Clause 1 to ensure the composition of the Executive Council in accordance with Art 6A. of the Constitution.

 National Members are eligible to nominate candidates for election to the Executive Board and Executive Council.
 These candidates must be duly authorised representatives of the National Member.
 A letter from the Chief Executive or President of the National Member must be provided stating that the candidate is a duly authorized and approved to nominate for the position.

+International members are eligible to nominate candidates for election to the Executive Council to fill the positions as provided in Art.
+6A of the Constitution.
+These candidates must be duly authorized representatives of the International Member.
+A letter from the Chief Executive or President of the International Member must be provided stating that the candidate is a duly authorized and approved to nominate for the position.

-ominations are required to have the support of at least two other National Members, and the agreement of the person nominated.
+Nominations for national member representative positions are required to have the support of at least two other National Members, and the agreement of the person nominated.
+Nominations for international member representative positons are required to have the support of at least two other National or International Members and the agreement of the person nominated.

-The National Members nominating and/or supporting a nomination are required to be in good standing (ref: Const., Article 8, Sec.
+The National and International Members nominating and/or supporting a nomination are required to be in good standing (ref: Const., Article 8, Sec.
 D).

 The nominations should include the consent of the member representative to be nominated, the qualifications and experience of the candidates, including particularly their service to their Member organization, to international engineering organizations, and to WFEO.